puppeteer/puppeteer/website/versioned_docs/version-15.3.0/contributing.md

 ## Commit messages

 Commit messages should follow [the Conventional Commits format](https://www.conventionalcommits.org/en/v1.0.0/#summary).
-This is enforced via `npm run lint`.
+This is enforced via `npm run commitlint`.

 In particular, breaking changes should clearly be noted as “BREAKING CHANGE:” in the commit message footer.
 Example: